njoo1216/filafix/README.md

 .
 ```
 - If there is no solution, it will print out "No solution".
-- If there are mutiple solutions, it will print out solutions up to5.
+- If there are mutiple solutions, it will print out solutions up to 5.

 ### 3.Command